EverestAPI/CelesteTAS-EverestInterop/README.md

 ## Misc

 ### Move Camera
-When center camera is enabled, holding mouse right button or info hud hotkey+arrow move camera, double press mouse right button or info hud hotkey+up+down reset camera.
+When center camera is enabled, free camera hotkey + holding mouse right button or free camera hotkey + arrow move canvas, when zooming out holding mouse right button or info hud hotkey + arrow move camera.

 ### Zoom Camera
+When center camera is enabled, scroll wheel or free camera hotkey + home/end zoom camera.

+### Reset Camera
-When center camera is enabled, scroll wheel or info hud hotkey+home/end zoom camera, double press mouse right button or info hud hotkey+up+down reset camera.
-Zooming out to show more game play is not supported.
+When center camera is enabled, double press mouse right button or double press free camera hotkey reset camera.

 ### Rectangle Selection Info
 Holding info hud hotkey and mouse right down to select a rectangle.
 Copies the position of the top left and bottom right corners when the mouse button is released.
 It helps to define checkpoints for [featherline](https://github.com/tntfalle/featherline).